Squirrel Hunting Tips and Tricks for Your Best Season Ever

-As for myself, I generally make sure there is at least one shotgun and one .22 rifle in my hunting group, although the shotgun is generally saved for the occaisional forest grouse and rarely for squirrels.
-If you're wondering what models, on any given day its probably a Ruger 10/22 and a Remington 870.
-Yea, I know, how cliché.
-But enough of that, howbout the ammunition.
+I generally make sure there is at least one shotgun and one .22 rifle in my hunting group, although the shotgun is generally saved for the occasional forest grouse and rarely for squirrels.

 For a lot of other types of hunting this section would get a lot more attention, but for squirrels I find it doesn't matter as much, so I'll try to keep it short.

 For rifles, my only suggestion would be a slower-moving round.
 This might go against what you might think but I find they have better knock-down power, and in my experience they do a better job of bringing them down out of the trees.
-And speaking from experience, there's nothing less fun then climbing 50 feet up a gnarly pine tree to retreive a squirrel that just happens to roll into the fork of two branches and get stuck.
-(I told you i don't let anything go to waste, haha).
-Hollow-point bullets will also transfer more energy leading to better knock-down power, but will also do unnecessary excess damage to the squirrel.
+And speaking from experience, there's nothing less fun then climbing 50 feet up a gnarly pine to retrieve a squirrel that just happens to roll into the fork of two branches.
+Hollow-point bullets will also transfer more energy leading to better knock-down power, but will also do unnecessary excess damage to the meat.

 As for shotguns, again, anything will work, but I'd say 6 shot or 7 1/2 shot are the two I use most.

 Squirrels can be very difficult to spot.
 They tend to run much before you see them, then freeze motionless until they feel the danger has passed.
 Training your eye to instead see motion rather than the squirrel itself will increase your hunting effectiveness.
 A common example is a tree branch moving much more than the rest of the tree.
-Very often this is much more easily noticed than the squirrel itself.
-Quick words of caution DO NOT SHOOT AT THE FIRST SIGN OF MOVEMENT, it might be a squirrel, it might also be me climbing up into the tree to retreive another squirrel haha.
-Follow up and keep your eyes open.
-Hunt smart.
+Sit still and scan the nearby area and wait for the squirrel to present an open shot.

 The other way to spot them is to look for their shape.
-When squirrels sense danger is very close and has not yet spotted them they will often freeze motionless.
-The only way to find them now is to look for any unatural looking shapes sitting on limbs, trunks,or on the ground.
-Squirrels tend to be very well camouflaged themselves so shaped is much easier to spot than color.
+When a squirrel senses danger, it will often freeze motionless.
+The only way to find them now is to look for any unnatural looking shapes sitting on limbs, trunks, or on the ground.
+Squirrels camouflage themselves very well, so shapes are much easier to spot than color.
 Under the dimmed light of the tree canopy, a squirrel can easily appear to be nothing more than a burl on an old tree branch, or a knot on the side of a trunk.
 Binoculars are a big benefit here.

 Squirrels can also be located by their vocalization.
 Every squirrel sounds a little different, so it is definitely helpful to have someone with experience in the field to help you identify a squirrel call.
 Usually, the easiest to identify is a high-pitched chatter.
-The difficult part though, is once you here this noice, its probably because they have spotted you first!
+The difficult part though, is once you here them, its probably because they have spotted you first!

-So what do I do?
-Our usual game plan is walk about 50 meters, depending on how thick the cover is, then sit and watch in all directions.
+To stalk a vocalizing squirrel, walk about 30 meters towards the sound, then sit and watch in all directions.
 Even if you have spooked a squirrel nearby, if you remain motionless longer enough, it will decide the coast is clear and make a move, offering you a shot.
-In general, we wait for about 5 or 10 minutes, or until we spot another squirrel.
-I realize this isn't very long, and some people might find it effective to wait much longer, but I enjoy hiking and finding new spots.
-I try to stay mobile.
+Typically, we wait for about 5 or 10 minutes, or until we spot another squirrel.

 First, watch where you step.
-It's nearly impossible to be silent, but try to avoid dry sticks, pine cones, things that go crack in general.
-Also, you wouldn't wanna trip, that will surely give away your position.
+It's nearly impossible to be silent, but try to avoid dry sticks, pine cones, things that generally go "crack" when you step on them.

 Second, if you do spot a squirrel, either unaware of you or motionless on a branch, and feel you need a closer shot, do not walk directly at the squirrel.
 This goes for nearly all game animals.
 If you instead angle away from the squirrel slightly and make it seem as though you will pass right by, they will be much less wary of you than if you walk straight at it.